 The distinguished Hartford City Carnegie had an addition hidden from those entering its front door to its backside.
 It's front had the extra ornamentation of a pair of bundles of grains and an open book in its stained glass window.
 A sign on the elevator door in the addition read, "You must be 18 or have a disability to use."

 It maintained a small memorial to Carnegie with his portrait over a fireplace flanked by flags.
 The mantle contained two framed postcards of the library dating to its opening and several leather-bound books.
-One could sit in a comfortable chair with a book-designed fabric and put one's legs up a footstool of the same fabric.
-It was hard to part from such ambiance.
+One could sit in a padded chair with a book-designed fabric and put one's legs up a matching footstool such as should be standard issue in all libraries.
+It was hard to part from such comfort.
+I was surprised they were unoccupied.

 There are another dozen Carnegies in the northeast corner of the state awaiting me, but I'll save them for an Illinois-style completion of all the Carnegies that have eluded me along the eastern border of the state down to the Ohio River.
 That will make a fine three-week ride as I just completed in Illinois.
 Now is the time to end this two-month ride that began in Telluride and ended up being twice as long as I thought it would be, making it all the more glorious.